 So how do I choose developmental appropriate activities?
-I discuss the developmental stages of fine motor skills including activities & toys that can used at each stage on My OT University which you can access by clicking here.
+I discuss the developmental stages of fine motor skills including activities & toys that can used at each stage on my course which you can access by clicking here.
 You can also see the first part of this video series in the Free Resource Kit which you can access by clicking here.

 So how do I grade an activity?
 Well firstly, you need to consider all the small steps in a task and figure out at what point your child gets stuck,then you work from that point until they are successful.

 Let’s practice grading with the skill of cutting with a scissors:

 - The child must have the muscle tone to maintain postural control while seated.
 Learn more about muscle tone in my other blog post.

 - The child must have a dominant hand and the bilateral integration to be able to hold one page while cutting with the other.

 - The child must have the strength and dexterity to hold the scissor and open and close it.